hluk/FakeVim/README.md

 Build
 -----

-To build the library and simple example editor (in `test` directory), run following commands.
+To build the library and simple example editor (in `example` directory), run following commands.

     qmake
     make